rumca-js/RSS-Link-Database-2022/2022/10/2022-10-26/https.www.forbes.cominnovationfeed2_entries.md

-# Source Forbs - innovation, Source URL:https://www.forbes.com/innovation/feed2
+# Source Forbs - innovation, Source URL:https://www.forbes.com/innovation/feed2, Source language: en-US

 ## An Asteroid As Big As The World’s Tallest Building Will Pass Close To Earth On Halloween
  - [https://www.forbes.com/sites/jamiecartereurope/2022/10/26/an-asteroid-as-big-as-the-worlds-tallest-building-will-pass-close-to-earth-on-halloween/](https://www.forbes.com/sites/jamiecartereurope/2022/10/26/an-asteroid-as-big-as-the-worlds-tallest-building-will-pass-close-to-earth-on-halloween/)
  - RSS feed: https://www.forbes.com/innovation/feed2
  - date published: 2022-10-27 00:00:00+00:00
- - tags: None

 An asteroid as large as the Burj Kalifa—and the same size as the asteroid NASA smashed-up in September—is headed just past Earth.